bioexcel/qmmm_bpg/docs/running_cp2k/building_cp2k.rst

 * FFTW
 * CMAKE

-BLAS, SCALAPACK and LAPACK are usually available through Intel MKL library, Cray-libsci, or OpenBlas/OpenSCALAPACK.
+BLAS, SCALAPACK and LAPACK are usually available through the Intel MKL library, Cray-libsci, or OpenBlas/OpenSCALAPACK.

 If building on a GPU you should also make sure that either the CUDA or